yuqcheng/angsd-practice/README.md

-# Here is the steps of Exercise 2.
+# Here are the steps of Exercise 2.

 # 1.Forked the repository from https://github.com/mfansler/angsd-practice.git